jeremyondrey/jeremyondrey.github.io/bitcoin.md

 permalink: /bitcoin
 ---

 I accept Bitcoin and other cryptocurrencies as payment.
-I support an open, decentralized web and believe that supporting crypto along with traditional money is an important step in the right direction.
+I support an open, decentralized web and believe that supporting crypto along with traditional fiat is an important step in the right direction.

 You can also send tips to: